vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  * WordPress : If we have found a username and password of wordpress with admin privileges, we can upload a php meterpreter.
 One of the possible way is to do Appearance > Editor > Possibly edit 404 Template.

 * If the only port which is open is 3128, check for the open proxy and route the traffic via the open proxy.
 Probably, squid proxy server would be running.
 If it is the squid configuration file is /etc/squid/squid.conf

+ * If you do get the configuration file, do check for what kind of proxy it is! like SOCKS4, SOCKS5 or HTTP(S) proxy and is there any authentication required to access the proxy.
+ * We may utilize `Proxychains <https://github.com/haad/proxychains>`_ to access the other side of network like ssh, http etc.

 * Running Asterisk/ Elastix/ FreePBX or any PBX, probably try `SIPVicious <https://github.com/EnableSecurity/sipvicious>`_  suite is a set of tools that can be used to audit SIP based VoIP systems.
 Running http:\\IP\panel should provide us valid extensions.

 * Sharepoint running?
 Probably, check `SPartan <https://github.com/sensepost/SPartan>`_ Frontpage and Sharepoint fingerprinting and attack tool and `SharePwn <https://github.com/0rigen/SharePwn>`_ SharePoint Security Auditor.

+* authbind software allows a program that would normally require superuser privileges to access privileged network services to run as a non-privileged user. authbind allows the system administrator to permit specific users and groups access to bind to TCP and UDP ports below 1024.

+* Mostly, if there's only port open like ssh and the IP might be acting as a interface between two networks?
+Like IT and OT.
+Probably, try to add that IP address as a default route?
+As it might be acting as a router?

+* If you are trying to figure out the hostname of the machine and the DNS-Server is not configured, may be try to do a Full Nmap Scan -A Option?
+(Still need to figure out how does that work:)

 * Want to send a email via the SMTP server something like SMTP-Open-Relay utilize `Swaks <http://www.jetmore.org/john/code/swaks/>`_ Swiss Army Knife for SMTP.